-Your safety is very important to us; MEA is evaluated by USCG examiners once a year, and is in compliance with very stringent federal safety regulations for passenger vessels.
-Ask us to show you our compliance sticker!
+Your safety is very important to us; MEA and her crew are in compliance with very stringent federal safety regulations for passenger vessels.

 “A person…interfering with a safe operation of a vessel so as to endanger the life, limb, or property of a person is liable to the United States Government for a civil penalty of not more than $5,000 in the case of recreational vessel or $25,000 in the case of any other vessel”.